 First contact resolution can be measured in a variety of ways and further regulatory guidance is necessary in order to achieve meaningful comparable information across electricity distributors.
 In July 2014, Festival implemented a first contact resolution process whereby at the end of a customer phone call, our customer service representative records whether the customer's issue or reason for calling was satisfactorily resolved on their first call.
-Of the total customer calls received in 2021, 99.99% were found to be resolved after the first call to Festival.
+Of the total customer calls received in 2022, 99.99% were found to be resolved after the first call to Festival.

-• Billing Accuracy
+Billing Accuracy

-During 2021, over 270,000 bills were issued for which Festival achieved a billing accuracy rate of 99.98%.
-This amount is a slight increase from the 2020 99.96% result achieved.
+During 2022, over 270,000 bills were issued for which Festival achieved a billing accuracy rate of 99.97%.
+This amount is a slight decrease from the 2021 99.98% result achieved.
 Festival's results exceeded the prescribed OEB target of 98% and are a result of the emphasis that Festival places on great value in internal processes that allow for the highest standard of billing accuracy to be achieved.